chuyuanliu/heptools/docs/guide/optional/config_parser.rst

 ``<extend>``
 ------------

-This tag will try to extend the existing value of the same key by the value, in a way given by the pseudo code:
+This tag will try to extend the existing value of the same key by the value in a way given by the pseudo code:

 .. code-block:: python

   if key in local:
-    return extend(local[key], value)
+    return extend_method(local[key], value)
   else:
     return value

-where the ``extend`` function is a binary operation specified by the tag value.
+where the ``extend_method()`` is a binary operation specified by the tag value.

 .. admonition:: tag
   :class: guide-config-tag